Instagram Tips and Hacks: 8 Ideas for Small Business

 “Imitation before innovation” is a good approach.
 Research your competitors, and gather data on what they are doing that is successful.
 Use that information to inform what might work for your business, and then build upon that and start generating fresh ideas.

 Remember that Instagram, like every social media network, should be a piece of your overall marketing strategy that works for your business goals.
-Joining social media just to be present on it is putting the cart way before the horse, so learn some tips on keeping your social media strategy simple and tweet us any of your own Instagram tips and hacks!
+Joining social media just to be present on it is putting the cart way before the horse, so keep your social media strategy simple and tweet us any of your own Instagram tips and hacks!